Air observer

 An air observer or aerial observer is an aircrew member whose duties are predominantly reconnaissance.
+The term originated in the British military during World War I.

+History

-The term originated in the First World War in the British Royal Flying Corps, and was maintained by its successor, the Royal Air Force.
+The term "air observer" originated in the First World War in the British Royal Flying Corps, and was maintained by its successor, the Royal Air Force (RAF).
 An air observer's brevet was a single wing with an O at the root.
-Although today sometimes a manned aircraft is still utilised for aerial observation, industry and the military use both satellites and remotely piloted vehicles (RPV) for this function.